khannashiv/Python-Practice/Project-2/README.md

    ```

 4. **Run the script:**
-   Execute the script with:
+   Execute the following script one by one since they are independent of each other:
    ```
+   python get_jira_projects.py
+   python create_jira_issues.py
-   python get_all_projects.py
+   python sample_jira_project.py
    ```

 ---